-XIX (.
-Utilities and Service Systems, Would the project: Potentially Significant Impact Less Than Significant with Mitigation incorporated Less Than Signifleant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? Х b) Have insufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? Х c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it does not have adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? Х d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? : Х , e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? Х
+XIX Utilities and Service Systems.
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) .
+Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
+X b) Have insufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? х C) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it does not have adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
+X d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?
+X e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+X

 (a-e) Less than significant: The Department finds there is no evidence that the project will be inconsistent with the planned build-out of the area or will result in a significant adverse to utilities and service systems.
 The parcel is not zoned for commercial or industrial uses.
-The lots will be served by community water and sewer provided by the McKinleyville Community Services District.
+The lots will be served by community water and on-site wastewater treatment systems.
 The Department of Environmental Health has recommended approval of the project.
-The parcel currently drains southerly towards the proposed access road.
-Stormwater detention as well as Low Impact Development (LID) techniques will be utilized as part of the improvement plans submitted to Public Works in order to comply with the McKinleyville Community Plan requirement of no increase in downstream flows and the Regional Water Board's MS4 program.
+The parcel currently drains southerly towards Finch Creek.
 The Division of Public Works reviewed the project and did not identify any drainage issues.
 The applicant will be required to provide a complete hydraulic report and drainage plan.
 The Department finds the project impact to be less than significant.

 XX.
 Wildfire.
-If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: Potentially Significant Impact Less Than Significant with Miligation Incorporated Less Than Significant Impact No Impact a) Substantially impair an adopted emergency response plan or emergency evacuation plan? Х b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of wildfire? : Х c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? ľ X d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
-X
+If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact -- -------------------------------------- --- ------------------------------------ ----------- a) Substantially impair an adopted emergency response plan or emergency evacuation plan? · · x b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of wildfire?
+X c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment?
+X d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
+X. Dis cussion: ممانية بالمحاركين ويستعد ومتعامله الت

-(a-d) Less than significant: The project is located within the Local Responsibility Area (LRA) for fire protection and served by the Arcata Fire Protection District.
-State responsibility lands are located approximately one mile to the west with the majority of these lands owned and managed by Green Diamond Resource Company.
-The project is within an urbanized area of McKinleyville and not subject to substantial wildfire risk.
+(a-d) Less than significant: The project is located within the State Responsibility Area (SRA) for fire protection and served by the Loleta Fire Protection District.
+The Loleta Fire Protection District provides a mobile water tender in compliance with the County's Fire Safe Regulations (§3114-3(c)), therefore, individual on-site storage is not mandatory.
+The project site is within a moderate fire hazard severity zone.
 The Department finds the project impact to be less than significant.